ibm-cloud-docs/vpc/bs_snapshots_faqs.md

 {: faq}
 {: #faq-snapshot-request-order}

 No. A {{site.data.keyword.block_storage_is_short}} volume can process only one snapshot creation operation at a time.
-When you submit multiple snapshot requests for the same volume, additional requests are queued until the in-progress operation completes.
-The order in which queued requests are processed is not guaranteed, and you cannot control or enforce the processing order.
+If you submit multiple requests for the same volume while one is in progress, the other requests receive a temporary `Volume busy` error.
+This condition usually resolves within a few seconds, after which the requests are accepted.
+For more information, see [How snapshots work](/docs/vpc?topic=vpc-snapshots-vpc-about#snapshots-vpc-operation).

 If you require consistent snapshots across multiple volumes at the same point in time, use a [snapshot consistency group](/docs/vpc?topic=vpc-snapshots-vpc-about#multi-volume-snapshots).
-A consistency group captures all attached volumes simultaneously, which avoids any ordering dependency between requests.

 ## How am I charged for usage?
 {: faq}